 Education: 2005 - The Virginia Consortium Program in Clinical Psychology, Clinical Psychology

-Interests: Individual therapy, personal growth and development, family of origin concerns, multi-cultural issues (identity, social justice, privilege and entitlement, stereotype threat, micro-aggressions, and cultural worldview), and the following approaches: humanistic, family therapy, feminist theory, narrative, and solution focused therapy.
+Interests: Individual therapy, personal growth and development, family of origin concerns, multi-cultural issues (identity, ethnicity, social justice, stereotype threat, and micro-aggressions).

 Becca Nimmer Marcus, M.S.W., LCSW. - Senior Staff Social Worker

 Education: 1982 - University of Illinois, Social Work; Commonwealth of Virginia, Licensed Clinical Social Worker

 Interests: Individual and group psychotherapy, relationship (including family) issues, personal growth and development, diversity issues, International student concerns, relaxation and meditation involving the mind and body connection.

 William E. Nichelson III, Ph.D. - Staff Psychologist